ded/express-it/README.md

 $ npm test
 ```

+### Contributions
+Yes please, and always welcome!
+Please consider the primary goals too.
+This is not intended to be a full `i18n` replacement.
+However performance improvements, bug fixes, and minor feature additions are fully welcomed!

 #### Licence MIT

-`express-it` is © 2015 Dustin Diaz and licensed under the MIT.
+`express-it` is © 2015 Dustin Diaz and licensed under MIT.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE file for more details.
+See the included LICENSE file for details.